Please feel free to comment on my review.

 The aftermath scene of Adric’s death in the TARDIS following ‘Earthshock’ was rather rushed in my opinion, as some of the dialogue was cut from the transmitted episode into the novel.
 The scene didn’t have the emotional impact it should have had, especially between the three major characters.

 Also Grimwade fails to include the ‘deleted scenes’ that were on the ‘Time-Flight’ DVD that I remembered.
-These scenes included Sheard’s conversations about NATO and Whitehall in his office and also the missing line in the Sanctum when the Doctor explains the Xeraphin in the sarcophagus.
+These scenes included Sheard’s conversations about NATO and Whitehall in his office as well as the missing line of dialgoue in the Sanctum when the Doctor talks about the Xeraphin in the sarcophagus.

 Also the scenes where Nyssa and Tegan journey to reach the Sanctum aren’t well-realised in the novel as they were in the TV version.
 The scene where they encountered the ghost of Adric is well-handled, but the bits where they encountered the Melkur and the Terileptil are briefly mentioned.

 An interesting point is when Stapley breaks Bilton out of his hypnotic state by mentioning Tegan.
 This occurs also in the TV version of the story.
 I wondered why Tegan’s name-mentioning should have helped Bilton remember where he was.
 Sadly this isn’t dealt with properly in Grimwade’s novel.